gbouras13/plassembler/README.md

 cd plassembler
-conda env create -f environment.yml conda activate plassembler_env plassembler.py -h
+conda env create -f environment.yml conda activate plassembler_env plassembler.py --help
 ```

 Unicycler v0.5.0 Installation Issues
 ------

+Plassembler works best with Unicycler v0.5.0.
+With Unicycler v0.4.8, Plassembler should still run without any issue and provide a satisfactory assembly, but you will be warned of this when you run plassembler.
+Plassembler will not work with any older version.

 **Linux**

-For Linux environments, Unicycler v0.5.0 should be installed with the plassembler bioconda installation.
+For Linux environments, Unicycler v0.5.0 should be installed automaticall with the plassembler bioconda installation.

 You can force it as follows: